 Web-based monitor mixer for Ableton Live.
 Each band member controls their own mix from their phone.

 In Ableton, each monitor mix is a group track — the group name is the mix name, the group fader is the master output, and the child tracks are the mixer channels.
-Vivo discovers these groups over OSC and presents them as selectable mixes via a mobile-friendly web UI.
+Live Ears discovers these groups over OSC and presents them as selectable mixes via a mobile-friendly web UI.

 Solo is "faux-solo" — it mutes sibling tracks rather than using Ableton's native solo, so soloing in one mix doesn't affect others.